favelow/graph-neural-search-tsp/README.md

 ```
 ./preprocess_dataset.py <dataset directory>
 ```
 This splits the dataset into training, validation, and test sets written to `train.txt`, `val.txt`, and `test.txt` respectively.
-It also fits a scaler t
+It also fits a scaler to the training set.

+After this step, the datasets can be easily manipulat